-If you pay or paid a monthly fee for your bank account, you may be able to reclaim £100s or £1,000s of fees back.
-That’s because there’s growing evidence that these accounts have been systemically mis-sold – with many people flogged worthless added insurance products.
+If you pay or paid a monthly fee for your bank account, you may be able to reclaim £100s or £1,000s.
+There’s growing evidence these accounts were systemically mis-sold – with many people flogged worthless added insurance.

 This is a full step-by-step guide to reclaiming package account fees for free – including template letters.
 Many reports are coming in of successes.
 Some have reclaimed a whopping £1,500.